Battle of Juba (2016): Battle

 Even days after the battle had ended, soldiers were stopping women venturing out of civilian camps to steal from and rape them.
-Human Rights Watch commented that had UN peacekeepers had patrolled "key areas", fewer rapes would have occurred.
+Human Rights Watch commented that had UN peacekeepers patrolled "key areas", fewer rapes would have occurred.
 On 4 August, OHCHR stated that there had been more than 200 reported cases of sexual assault in Juba.
-The HRW also noted that the UNMISS peacekeepers at Thongpiny base took more than six hours to let fleeing civilians in.
+The HRW also noted that the United Nations Mission in South Sudan (UNMISS) peacekeepers at Thongpiny base took more than six hours to let fleeing civilians in.
 During and after the battle, government forces blocked fleeing civilians, and a journalist who had written a critical editorial on the clashes was detained.

 Aftermath

-Overall at least 300 people were killed in the fighting, including at least 33 civilians and 2 Chinese U.N. peacekeepers.
-11 Ugandans were also among the dead.
+Overall at least 300 people were killed in the fighting, including at least 33 civilians and two Chinese UN peacekeepers.
+Eleven Ugandans were also among the dead.
 Approximately 36,000 civilians fled parts of the city due to the clashes.
 Many stores had been looted during the conflict.

-There were around 600 Indians in South Sudan; around 450 in Juba and others elsewhere in the country at the time of conflict.
+There were around 600 Indians in South Sudan; around 450 in Juba and others elsewhere in the country at the time of the conflict.
 Two C-17 Globemasters of the Indian Air Force were deployed to evacuate Indians and other foreign nationals.
-The first flight left Juba on 15 July (South Sudan Time) carrying 143 individuals including 10 women and 3 infants.
+The first flight left Juba on 15 July (South Sudan Time), carrying 143 individuals including ten women and three infants.
 It landed in Kerala on 16 July.
 The operation was codenamed Operation Sankat Mochan (lit.
 Saviour).

 On 12 August, the UN Security Council authorized a new Regional Protection Force mandated to protect Juba Airport as well as other installations as a part of UNMISS.

 With the collapse of the peace deal, the civil war fully resumed and further escalated in violence.

 Reactions

 Both Kiir and Machar have condemned the clashes, and repeatedly called for their forces to stop fighting.

+UN Secretary-General Ban Ki-moon stated: